Introduction

 The knext.port_type method ties the PortObject and PortObjectSpec together and provides a human-readable name to refer to the custom port type.

 It is also possible to specify a custom ID for the port type via the id argument.
-Note that the id must be unique!
+Note that the ID must be unique.
 If you don’t provide a custom ID, then the framework generates one of the format your_extension_id.your_module_name.your_port_object_class_name.
-For example if your extension has the id org.company.extension and you implement a MyPortObject in the module my_extension, then the generated id is org.company.extension.my_extension.MyPortObject.
+For example if your extension has the ID org.company.extension and you implement a MyPortObject in the module extension, then the generated ID is org.company.extension.extension.MyPortObject.

 Note that there are also connection port objects that can hold non-serializable objects.
 You can find information about that in the API documentation for knime.extension.ConnectionPortObject.